A Strategic Cycle Network for Mole Valley

 Westcott to Dorking

 There is potential for a route from Dorking south towards Capel, through North Holmwood and making shared use of the footpath on the east side of the A25.
-Under the encroaching vegetation the footpath is generally wide enough for shared use, and continuous as far as Holmwood Corner.
+Much of this is now in place although vegetation has started to encroach upon the footpath again.
+Budget cutbacks resulted in the final stage being dropped, although hopefully not indefinitely.

 There is a need for cycling links from the Epsom Road area to schools the other side of the M25 and beyond, and from Ashtead to Leatherhead.
 The Knoll roundabout has been a barrier to all but experienced cyclists.
 An alternative is a route via Linden Pit Path, though that would involve changing the ramp up to the pedestrian bridge and raising the fencing on the bridge.
 Linden Pit Path itself was widened in 2010.
 The recently completed cycle path along the A24 from Leatherhead to Ashtead provides a direct and much-needed path for all types of cyclists, but there are a number of issues that need to be addressed, as set out in our report of November 2014 (PDF 986KB).
 An earlier report gives more details of options of alternative routes (PDF 873KB).